mikemeding/Angular-Bootstrap-Modal-Forms/README.md

 // other getters and setters here
 ```
-Remember, a full example of this can be found in the [modalDataServiceExample.js](modelDataServiceExample.js) file.
+Remember, a full plunker is now available for a basic example of this library [here](http://embed.plnkr.co/ETaJ3W/preview)

 ## Implement Method
 ```javascript